 Nearest hospitals are in the city of Cluj-Napoca.

-Our tour guide Horia is a paramedic.
+Our founding member Horia is a paramedic.
 Because of alpine skiing.
 Where accidents do happen all too often.
+The advantage of skiing resorts is the readiness of rescue teams and quick transportation to hospitals.
+This is not the case in the Romanian wilderness.